OpenTreeOfLife/otindex/ottreeindex/scripts/README.md

-This directory contains scripts for setting up the database from the command line (or from within pyramid)
+This directory contains scripts for setting up the database from the command line (or from within pyramid).

 # Files: